 Old favourite!—We’d sort of forgotten about our old Long Way to Catch the Train hike, until Huijie decided to look up our old local contacts and ask about the state of the trail.
 ‘Rather overgrown’, was the reply, so we spent a day out there with the choppers and cleared the track for a hike … for the first time since 2016!

 Why’s it a Long Way to Catch the Train?
 Before roads were built up into the mountains the villagers of Xi Changyu had to walk for two hours over the mountains to get to the nearest train station.
 On this hike we’ll follow part of the trail they used to take to catch the train.

-The hike begins with a walk through a small village, following a path up through the fields, under an aqueduct, slowly climbing as we get closer to the trail that leads up to the ridge.
+We begin with a walk through a small village, following a path up through the fields, under an aqueduct, and slowly climbing as we get closer to the trail that leads up to the ridge.

-We’ll hike down through the orchards to the next village, and then towards the dam of the Xiyu Reservoir, where there’s a nice spot for us to set up our picnic tables and beer box.
-There are also some interesting buildings built along the lakeside – one, a 5-star hotel that looks like the lair of a James Bond villain, and another, reputedly a ‘retirement’ home for government officials who have been caught doing something they shouldn’t have.
+There some interesting buildings built along the lakeside – one, a 5-star hotel that looks like the lair of a James Bond villain, and a collection of smaller buildings, reputedly a ‘retirement’ home for government officials who have been caught doing something they shouldn’t have.